Fellow Canadians provided insight on the PUFF in Choux PASTRY.

 Here's the journey of a once upon a time baker with misplaced pride.

 Canadian raised Anne Gardiner and Sue Wilson also known as the 'Inquisitive cooks' grew up in the lush Okanagan Valley of British Columbia.
-As youngsters they were introduced and always blessed with fresh produce and food preparation experimentations.
+As youngsters they were introduced and always blessed with fresh produce and food preparation experimentation.
 Although they both got educated on different career paths...they never let go of their united fascination with food.

 The evolution of ‘The Inquisitive Cook’ garnered much interest.
 As time went on, they found themselves learning and answering questions on solving ongoing mysteries about how food works.
 As most of us have had to admit to ourselves (especially after failed recipes)...there really is a scientific reason behind how we bake and cook.